 The History of Sic Bo: A Chinese Game Which Is Older Than Roulette

 Sic Bo is arguably (well, probably) older than roulette, a game which it is very similar to.
-The game was developed in China and was initially played with small bricks.
+The game was developed in China and was initially played with carved animal bones.
 Played for hundreds of years, it eventually made its way to the United States with Chinese immigrants.
-Of course, the US casinos added their own tweaks, giving the game an electronic betting board and utilising dice instead of bricks.
+Of course, the US casinos added their own tweaks, giving the game an electronic betting board and utilising dice instead of bones.

 Making the leap to the online casino world wasn’t such a big step for Sic Bo, and from there on out, it rapidly became a live casino game, too.
-Although it does have a growing audience in the West, Live Dealer Sic Bo does still seem to be most popular with players at Asian live casino sites.
+Although it does have a growing audience in the West, Live Dealer Sic Bo is still more popular with players at Asian live casino sites.